inesachour/Kerberos_Auth/README.md

 ktutil:  wkt postgres.keytab
 ```
 ![Realm](images/keytab/1.png)

+> **Note :** a Kerberos keytab is a file containing the secret keys of Kerberos principals.

 We need to send the keytab from the KDC machine to the Service machine.
 To do that we need to install openssh server with this command